 Knowledge management vs information

-“Knowledge is information that changes something or somebody — either by becoming grounds for actions, or by making an individual (or an institution) capable of different or more effective action.” — Peter F. Drucker in The New Realities
+“Knowledge is information that changes something or somebody—either by becoming grounds for action or by enabling more effective action.” — Peter F. Drucker

 Knowledge management – from bottleneck to success factor